Training

 For more information, see Generic Identifiers.

-An existing device class that has established its own naming convention might use a custom format.
+An existing device class with its own established naming convention might use a custom format.
 For information about their hardware ID formats, see the hardware specification for such buses.

 To find the list of hardware IDs for a given device, follow these steps: